gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

     - Determines access to the Security Packages tab on the Jobs list page (|ProJob|), Security Scanning type Jobs, and Security Subtab inside the Software tab on a server detail page where the results of security scans are viewed
     - Allows access to view, create, and run security scans on existing systems, as well as view the results of previously-run scans
     - This permission is recommended for those responsible for security compliance of existing systems -
-  * - Service Catalog: Catalog
-    - None, Full
-    - Determines access to the Catalog page of the Service Catalog Persona view
-    - The Catalog page displays the complete list of Instance and App configurations (as determined by Catalog Item types allowed in the user's Role) that can be provisioned from the Service Catalog Persona view
-    - This permission is recommended for users who will use the Service Catalog Persona to select items for provisioning -
-  * - Service Catalog: Dashboard
-    - None, Read
-    - Determines access to the Dashboard page of the Service Catalog Persona view
-    - The Dashboard is the default landing page for the Service Catalog Persona view.
-It displays featured Catalog Items, recently-ordered Catalog items, and an abbreviated list of Inventory items
-    - This permission is recommended for users who will use the Service Catalog Persona for quick access to new Inventory items and featured Catalog items
-    -
-  * - Service Catalog: Inventory
-    - None, Full
-    - Determines access to the Inventory page of the Service Catalog Persona view
-    - The Inventory is the complete list of user-owned items provisioned from the Service Catalog
-    - This permission is recommended for users who will use the Service Catalog Persona and need to be able to view details on the items they've provisioned from the Catalog
-    -
   * - Snapshots
     - None, Read, Full